resucutie/beyond-software-list/index.md

 [LinkSheet](https://github.com/1fexd/LinkSheet) :c-android: - Replaces the verified app links system to allow more control over which URLs to open

 ### Optimization
-[Don't kill my app!](https://dontkillmyapp.com/) :c-resource: - Open letter to phone manufactuers to disable battery optimizations that affects app functionalities.
+[Don't kill my app!](https://dontkillmyapp.com/) :c-android: :c-resource: - Open letter to phone manufactuers to disable battery optimizations that affects app functionalities.
 Contains instructions on how can those be turned off.
 There's also an Android application that allows benchmarking of your phone

 [ForceDoze](https://github.com/theblixguy/ForceDoze) :c-android: - Enters the Doze mode as soon as the phone is turned off